 The Movie Garden, Pokhara – The Most Affordable Outdoor Cinema Around!

-For 365 Nepalese rupees each (approximately USD3.40 – a very reasonable price) you’ll get a ticket to the movie of the night, a comfy seat, freshly popped popcorn (a movie-going essential!) and the use of blankets and cushions to help you get comfy.
+For an amazing price, you’ll get a ticket to the movie of the night, a comfy seat, freshly popped popcorn (a movie-going essential!) and the use of blankets and cushions to help you get comfy.
 Pizza and a variety of drinks are also available for purchase should you choose and if you want to stay on, happy hour extends after the movie.

 Pro Tip: If you’re looking to pick up a bite before the movie, we recommend checking out these restaurants in Pokhara.